Local equilibrium charge and spin currents in two-dimensional topological systems: Local currents in Quantum spin Hall systems

 The QSH transverse resistance is $R_{xy} =0$.
-Here, since the voltage probes are not spin resolved, the transverse charge resistance vanishes since there is a symmetry between the electronic propagation at the ``upper" and ``lower" edges of the Hall bar.
+Since the voltage probes are not spin resolved, the transverse charge resistance vanishes due to the symmetry between the electronic propagation at the ``upper" and ``lower" edges of the Hall bar.
 Thus, there is no charge imbalance between the transverse terminals.
 In turn, the longitudinal resistance is $R_{xx}=h/2e^2$ and the contact resistance is $R_c=R_{16,16}-R_{xx}=h/e^2$.
-As expected for two resistors in series, $R_c$ is twice the resistance corresponding to a terminal with two perfectly conducting propagating modes in a channel.
+As expected for two resistors in series, $R_c$ is twice the resistance corresponding to a terminal with two perfectly conducting propagating modes.

-Here, in distinction to the IQH regime, dephasing processes can cause momentum relaxation and possibly explain why it has been so difficult to observe a perfect conductance quantization in QSH systems.
-Although already addressed in the supplemental material of Ref. \cite{Roth2009} and by Refs. \cite{Protogenov2013, Mani2016}, this issue has been mostly overlooked.
-As in Sec.~\ref{sec:QH_numerics}, we discuss dephasing effects using the phenomenological B\"uttiker voltage probe model.
-In IQH systems, a voltage probe does not inject electrons back to the same edge state from which they have been drained, preventing interference effects between injected and drained electrons.
-In distinction, in the QSH regime, the voltage probe injects electrons at both the clockwise and anti-clockwise helical propagating edge states, promoting interference between counter propagating helical edge modes with opposite spins orientations.
+It has been suggested that dephasing processes can explain why it has been so difficult to observe a perfect conductance quantization in QSH systems (see, for instance, the supplemental material of Ref. \cite{Roth2009} and Refs. \cite{Protogenov2013, Mani2016}).
+Let us discuss this result, that has been mostly overlooked, using the B\"uttiker voltage probe model (see, for instance, Sec.~\ref{sec:QH_numerics}).
+In IQH systems, chirality prevents a voltage probe to inject electrons back to the same edge state from which they have been drained, preventing interference effects between injected and drained electrons.
+In distinction, in the QSH regime a voltage probe that relaxes both momentum and spin and, thus, injects electrons at both the clockwise and anti-clockwise helical propagating edge states, promoting interference between counter propagating helical edge modes with opposite spins orientations.
+The most relevant dephasing microscopic mechanisms for topological insulators are reviewed in Ref.~\cite{Qi2019}.

-Using an analogous three-terminal system \cite{Buttiker2009} with a strongly coupled voltage probe, $\mathcal G_{\alpha\varphi}=2e^2/h$, we find that the QSH effective conductance, Eq.~(\ref{conductanceeff}), drops from $2e^2/h$ to $3e^2/2h$.
+Using a three-terminal system \cite{Buttiker2009} with a strongly coupled voltage probe, $\mathcal G_{\alpha\varphi}=2e^2/h$, we find that the QSH effective conductance, Eq.~(\ref{conductanceeff}), drops from $2e^2/h$ to $3e^2/2h$.
 Here the voltage probe interferes with one of the edge states carrying half of the current between the original two terminals, leading to an effective resistance of $2h/3e^2$ \cite{Protogenov2013,Mani2016}.
-The supplemental material of Ref.~\cite{Roth2009} studies weakly coupled voltage probes $\mathcal G_{\alpha\varphi} \ll e^2/h$ and shows the disappearance of perfect conductance, a hallmark of the QSH, with increasing dephasing.
+The supplemental material of Ref.~\cite{Roth2009} studies weakly coupled voltage probes $\mathcal G_{\alpha\varphi} \ll e^2/h$ and models a gradual suppression of the perfect quantized conductance, a hallmark of the QSH, with increasing dephasing.